coleloui/fedscrape-docker/ReadMe.md

     STORAGE_ALLOWED_LOCATIONS = ('')
         COMMENT = 'This is the bucket for downloading data scraped from the fed interest rates';
 ```

+Query to describe your integration to obtain the STORAGE_AWS_EXTERNAL_ID from the result and your edit the trust relationship in your role in IAM to be the ExternalID.

 ```
 DESC integration <title>;